-Asim Ijaz Khwaja is the Sumitomo-Foundation for Advanced Studies on International Development Professor of International Finance and Development at the Harvard Kennedy School, Co-Director of Evidence for Policy Design (EPoD), and co-founder of the Center for Economic Research in Pakistan (CERP).
-Starting July 1, 2019, he will serve as director of the Center for International Development (CID) at Harvard University.
+Asim Ijaz Khwaja is Director of the Center for International Development at Harvard University, the Sumitomo-Foundation for Advanced Studies on International Development Professor of International Finance and Development at the Harvard Kennedy School, and co-founder of the Center for Economic Research in Pakistan (CERP).

 His areas of interest include economic development, finance, education, political economy, institutions, and contract theory/mechanism design.
 His research combines extensive fieldwork, rigorous empirical analysis, and microeconomic theory to answer questions that are motivated by and engage with policy.

 Making Moves Matter: Experimental Evidence on Incentivizing Bureaucrats through Performance-Based Postings (with A. Khan, LSE, and B. Olken, MIT), American Economic Review, Vol. 109, No. 1, January 2019.
 Link to Online Appendix.

 Report Cards: The Impact of Providing School and Child Test Scores on Education Markets. (with T. Andrabi, Pomona, and J. Das), American Economic Review, Vol. 107, No. 6, June 2017.